A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Introduction

-Embedded devices are composed of a wide variety of components, most of which have been individually analysed.
-To assess the reliability of embedded systems, a comprehensive approach to detecting and monitoring ageing of the entire hardware boards is missing.
-In this paper, we survey the current state-of-the-art research on studying hardware ageing effects of common components found in embedded systems.
-We focus on techniques to detect and monitor degradation processes with the aim of predicting failures.
+Embedded systems are composed of a variety of basic components, most of which have been individually analysed \cite{aaec-kcbg-12, lpec-g, rahd-swz, iact-rlnk-17}.
+To assess the reliability of embedded systems, a comprehensive approach to detecting failures \cite{wrsw-phamo-21} and monitoring ageing of the entire hardware boards is missing.
+The present survey closes this gap.